GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
 >
-> ~ *Linus Torvalds*
+> ~ *Lawrence Flon*

 ---
 ## 🏎 Quick Facts